 These regulations are applicable to structures used for residential purposes within the Residential Low-Density (Historic), Residential Beach (Historic), Residential Medium-Density (Historic), Limited Commercial (Historic) and Town Center (Historic) Zoning Districts, hereafter referred to as the "Historic District."
-Because structures in the Historic District are individual in their location, size, style, and history, the Lewes HPC will consider each property as a unique entity and make decisions according to Chapter 197 of the City Ordinance with consideration of the Standards of the U.S. Department of the Interior.
+Because structures in the Historic District are individual in their location, size, style, and history, the Lewes HPC will consider each property as a unique entity and make decisions according to Chapter 197 of the City Ordinances with consideration of the Standards of the United States Department of the Interior.

 The purpose of this article shall be to accomplish the following:

 To assist in preserving the historic character and the historic fabric of the City of Lewes.